DarkJP/VRChat_Twitch_OSC/README.md

 ## Video tutorial
 If you prefer a video format, here's a YouTube video on how to install and use this tool.
-$Otherwise keep reading for the text version.
+Otherwise keep reading for the text version.

 <a href="">video tutorial [coming soon]</a>